Lyn Nofziger: Memoir

 Nofziger's political memoir, titled Nofziger, was published in October 1992 by Regnery Publishing.
 He wrote four Western novels with a hero named Tackett, a drifter who falls into situations that compel him to rescue women in distress.
 The Tackett series was an homage to Nofziger's friend, Louis L'Amour, author of The Sacketts and scores of other Westerns.

 Death

-Nofziger died on March 27, 2006 at his home in Falls Church, Virginia from kidney cancer, aged 81.
+Nofziger died on March 27, 2006, at his home in Falls Church, Virginia, from kidney cancer, aged 81.
+His body was interred in National Memorial Park in Falls Church.